Offences Against the Person Act 1828: Provisions

+The act also made assault a serious and more easily prosecutable crime.
+Prior to the act, society tolerated a degree of violence such as duelling, and what was considered to be the male right to physically discipline a spouse, children, and anyone of a lower social order, such as servants.
+Due to the costs of prosecution, which fell to the victim and could only be recouped on conviction, very few assault cases were brought to trial; they were usually seen as private matters to be resolved before, or mediated by a magistrate during, the process.

+Legacy

+Legal significance

+The act has been described by historian as Gregory Smith as "the first truly comprehensive piece of legislation designed to address interpersonal violence in British society".
+The act was significant in categorising punishments for interpersonal violence by harm instead of means, for example in equating all acts of attempted murder.

-Under the Offences Against the Person Act of 1828, several sections pertained to the crime of rape.
+Under the Offences Against the Person act 1828, several sections pertained to the crime of rape.
 The penalty for being convicted of rape was still death, and remained so until 1841.
-The Act also made it a felony punishable by death to carnally know a girl under the age of ten.
+The act also made it a felony punishable by death to carnally know a girl under the age of ten.
 Carnally knowing a girl over the age of ten and under the age of twelve was a misdemeanour punishable with imprisonment with the option of hard labour for a term to be determined by the court.

-The Act also affirmed that proof of penetration was sufficient to reach the conclusion that one person had had carnal knowledge of another; before the 1828 statute, victims of rape had to prove that the perpetrator ejaculated.
+The act also affirmed that proof of penetration was sufficient to reach the conclusion that one person had had carnal knowledge of another; before the 1828 statute, victims of rape had to prove that the perpetrator ejaculated.
 Historian Anna Clark has argued that medical experts used ejaculation as proof of rape because it was tangible evidence that reduced the need for a victim's testimony.
 Clark also contends that requiring proof of ejaculation allowed judges and magistrates to ask victims humiliating and explicit questions.
 By changing the definition of carnal knowledge from ejaculation to proof of penetration, the 1828 act made it a little easier for victims to prosecute their rapists.
 Records show that from 1828 to 1841, 63 defendants accused of rape were tried at the Old Bailey.
 Of those 63 defendants, 16 were found guilty and 12 were sentenced to death.
-Three had their sentenced reduced to imprisonment, and one had his judgment respited altogether.
+Three had their sentences reduced to imprisonment, and one had his judgment respited altogether.

-The Act and its focus on interpersonal violence also had the effect of increasing formal accusations of domestic violence, by reducing the stigma surrounding such activity and diminishing judicial delays.
+The act and its focus on interpersonal violence also had the effect of increasing formal accusations of domestic violence, by reducing the stigma surrounding such activity and diminishing judicial delays.